Hire the Right Candidate!

 Hire Like a Boss!

-In business, hiring great people is the most important decision a business can make.
-Why shouldn't we think like a boss when we are hiring elected leaders?
+We the People own our government.
+Why shouldn't you think like a boss when hiring elected leaders?

 CS does the research using business hiring techniques to identify the best conservative candidate running.